interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

   * More complex than the `SIMPLE` and `JWT_HS_256` profile.
   * Total transmitted bytes for authentication are more than the `SIMPLE` and `JWT_HS_256` schemes.
 However, HTTP/2 header compression should mitigate this differential as well.
   * Requires out-of-band communication for both peers to agree upon public keys.
-  * Verification performance is slower than the `SIMPLE` and `JWT_HS_256` profile`.
+  * Verification performance is slower than the `SIMPLE` and `JWT_HS_256` profile.

 ### Authorization
 The `HS-256` and `RS_256` profiles defined in this RFC rely upon signed JWTs, which support arbitrary claims that can be used for authorization decisions.
 This document does not define any authorization-specific primitives, although implementations MAY use various authentication claims in order to inform authorization decisions.

 ## Appendix1: Security Best Practices
-This section outlines and clarifies some best practices for authentication-token security when using this protocol.
+This section outlines and clarifies some best practices for authentication-token security when using this profiles defined in this RFC.
 Recommendations in this section are _Non-Normative_, but highly RECOMMENDED.

 ### Follow Standardized Security Recommendations
 It is advisable to follow all applicable best practices when using a Bearer-token scheme for authentication.
 [Section 5.1 of RFC-6570](https://tools.ietf.org/html/rfc6750#section-5) contains a number of good practices that should be considered on a per-deployment basis.

 ### Use SIMPLE Profile for Development/Testing Only
 The `SIMPLE` authentication profile provides only marginal benefits when compared to the `JWT_HS_256` profile, but introduces significant drawbacks as outlined in the "Trade-off Summary" sections of this RFC.
 As such, the `SIMPLE` profile MAY be used for development or testing purposes, but SHOULD NOT be used in production scenarios.
-Instead, prefer `JWT_HS_256` for production deployments.
+Instead, prefer `JWT_RS_256` for production deployments.

 ### Avoid HTTP Basic and Form-based Auth
 HTTP Auth schemes using a username and password are NOT RECOMMENDED for the same reasons that the `SIMPLE` profile is only recommended for development and testing scenarios.